a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

         <dce_load_schema>1</dce_load_schema>
     </config>

-Your fluid template gets an array of FileCollection models, now.
+Your Fluid template gets an array of FileCollection models, now.
 Here is an example how to output several images from the FileCollection:

 ::